TheGlitchDoctor/Agentic-RAG-langchain-qdrant/README.md

         uv venv
         uv pip install -r requirements.txt

-4. Create a local .env file to configure all the required parameters from env.example
+4. Create a local .env file to configure all the required parameters from example.env NOTE - Some of these keys like Azure, NGC, etc needs to be updated.

-5. Make sure the supabase database it setup for the module module.
+5. Make sure the qdrant database it setup for the module module.
-    If its not already created, use the site_pages.sql to create the table, index, match_function etc.
+    Use crawl_web_docs.py to crawl a sitemap url and create a qdrant collection for specified module.
-    Please make sure to edit the file before executing the commands.
-Replace "pyaedt" with the module you want to create.
+    Make sure to edit the file before executing the commands.
+Replace "module" with the module you want to create.

 6. Once you have updated the .env file, and the SQL db has been setup, run this command to fetch & embed all the web documentation urls for the module Module -